 5. How high may my other monthly income be for me to still qualify for support?

 You may apply for interim financial aid even if you have a monthly income.
 Any other monthly income is not relevant as long as:

 - a demonstrable pandemic-related emergency prevails at the time of submitting the application and

 - you assure that you have not filed any further applications for allowances as comparable support during a pandemic-related emergency situation for the month that you are now applying for.
 Such applications could be other emergency funds, foundations or sponsoring associations, and

 6. How and where do I apply for this interim financial aid?

-You apply online via the portal www.ueberbrueckungshilfe-studierende.de.
+You can only apply online via the portal www.ueberbrueckungshilfe-studierende.de.
 Your application is forwarded directly to the student service organisation (STW) responsible for your support and will be processed there.

 7. From when on can I submit my application?

-9. What should I do if I cannot find my higher education institution (public or publicly recognized) in the portal?
+8. I cannot find my higher education institution in the pull-down menu on the portal?